DHL vs FedEx vs UPS Prices 2026: Rates, Fees, Savings

 That divisor in the DIM weight formula is a powerful number.
 For years, carriers like UPS and FedEx used a divisor of 166.
 Then, they lowered it to 139.
 This small change had a huge impact, effectively increasing the billable weight for the same size box.

 More recently, they introduced another change: rounding up any fraction of an inch on each dimension before calculating the volume.
 An analysis showed this new policy could inflate shipping costs by over 200% in some extreme cases, turning tiny fractions of an inch into significant price hikes.
-This makes using the right sized box more important than ever—or consider USPS Flat Rate boxes when your items are dense enough to beat DIM pricing.
+This makes using the right sized box more important than ever, or consider flat rate vs variable shipping when your items are dense enough to beat DIM pricing.

 Watch Out for These Common Surcharges